auth0/docs/articles/multifactor-authentication/custom.md

 `var CLIENTS_WITH_MFA = ['REPLACE_WITH_CLIENT_ID'];`

 By setting `allowRememberBrowser: false`, the user will always be prompted for MFA when they login.
 This prevents the browser cookie from saving the credentials and helps make logins more secure, especially from untrusted machines.
-See [here](#change-the-frequency-of-authentication-requests) for details.

 ### Change the frequency of authentication requests